airborne007/v2sub/README.md

     v2sub update
    ```

-3. run and enjoin it
+3. run and enjoin it(root or sudo is needed)

     ```bash
     v2sub run [index]
    ```

    *All nodes will be list after update, the `index` is the order of node.*

 ## More Details